LiuChuang0059/graph-pooling-papers/README.md

-#  Papers on Graph Pooling
+#  Graph Pooling for Graph Neural Networks: Progress, Challenges, and Opportunities

 A curated list of papers on graph pooling (More than 130 papers reviewed).